North American Pet Health Insurance Association

-The North American Pet Health Insurance Association (NAPHIA) is a freestanding body of reputable and experienced pet health insurance companies and pet health professionals operating in the USA and Canada.
-It is the main governing body of the growing pet insurance industry.
+The North American Pet Health Insurance Association (NAPHIA) is an independent organization of pet health insurance companies and professionals operating in the United States and Canada.
+It serves as the principle governing body of the growing pet insurance industry.
 The North American revenues of pet insurance reached $354 million in 2009, up 14% from $310 million in 2008, as the market continues to chart what is forecast to be double-digit annual increases through the next five years.
 The NAPHIA is governed by a Board of Directors made up of appointed representatives from pet health insurance provider member companies.

 History

 The North American Pet Health Insurance Association was founded in 2007.
 The Association is currently headquartered in Kansas City, MO in the KC Animal Health Corridor.

 The founding members of the Board of Directors of NAPHIA include the following; Darryl Rawlings, CEO of Trupanion, Dennis Rushovich, CEO of Hartville Group Inc., Randy Valpy, president and CEO of SecuriCan General Insurance Co.
 (PetSecure Canada) and Jack Stephens, DVM, Founder and President of Pets Best Insurance.
 The Board of Directors has changed over time with the addition of new member companies.

 The NAPHIA gained momentum recently when Veterinary Pet Insurance, the industry’s largest policy writer, joined the organization in 2013.
 VPI also become a part of the Board of Directors.